 - Assemble the eggs Benedict

-- 9. Just before serving, toast the bread circles or muffins lightly, butter both sides, and warm the ham and the optional truffle slices in a frying pan with a tablespoon butter.
+- 9. Just before serving, toast the bread circles or muffins lightly, butter both sides, and warm the ham or prosciutto in a frying pan with a tablespoon butter.

 - 10. Center a toast round on each warm serving plate.
-Drape a slice of ham over the toast and top it with a poached egg.
-Spoon some hollandaise sauce generously over each egg and top with a warm truffle slice, if desired.
+Drape a slice of ham, prosciutto, or bacon over the toast and top it with a poached egg.
+Spoon some hollandaise sauce generously over each egg and top with a few grinds of black pepper.
 Serve immediately.